RBI shares their experience of XBRL implementation

 Reserve Bank has decided to take some corrective steps to improve the existing system of reporting in XBRL which are as follows:

-1. The full implementation of the project will be successful only when the reporting entities will be able to generate the reports in XBRL format from the source system.
-In order to make this happen, the reporting entities will have to integrate multiple systems at their end and link it to an automated XBRL generation software.
+The successful implementation of the project hinges on the ability of reporting entities to generate reports in XBRL format directly from their source systems.
+To achieve this, reporting entities will need to integrate multiple systems within their infrastructure and connect them to automated XBRL generation software.
+This integration will ensure seamless data flow and streamline the reporting process.

-About DataTracks: DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats for filing with regulators.
-With a track record of over 10 years, DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, MCA in India and ACRA in Singapore.
-DataTracks provides world-class services with its team of certified accountants experienced in US GAAP, UK GAAP, India GAAP and IFRS.
+About DataTracks: DataTracks is a renowned global leader in preparing financial statements in XBRL and iXBRL formats, catering to regulatory filing requirements worldwide.
+With a rich history spanning over 19 years, DataTracks has established itself as a trusted partner for clients across 26 countries.
+Serving a diverse clientele of over 28,000 entities, DataTracks annually prepares more than 400,000 XBRL statements for submission to regulatory bodies like the SEC in the United States, HMRC in the United Kingdom, Eurofiling compliance reports in Europe, Revenue in Ireland, MCA in India, and ACRA in Singapore.
+Backed by a team of certified accountants well-versed in various reporting standards, including India GAAP, US GAAP, UK GAAP, and IFRS, DataTracks ensures the delivery of world-class services to meet the unique needs of its clients globally.

 Schedule A Demo